dnutiu/simplFT/README.md

     "address": "localhost",
     "port": "8080",
     "maxDirDepth": 30,
-    "absoluteServePath": "/Users/denis/Dropbox/Pictures/CuteAvatars"
+    "absoluteServePath": "/Users/denis/Dropbox/Pictures/CuteAvatars",
+    "pic": {
+        "x": 0,
+        "y": 0
     }
+}
 ```

 The **config.json** file contains the following settings:

-Address           - The address on which to serve
+address           - The address on which to serve

-Port              - The port
+port              - The port

-MaxDirDepth       - The maximum depth the user can go into directories.
+maxDirDepth       - The maximum depth the user can go into directories.
 A value of 30 means the user can cd into max 30 dirs.

-AbsoluteServePath - The path from where to serve the files.
+absoluteServePath - The path from where to serve the files.

+pic               - The X and Y max size for the pic command.
+A value of 0 means original size

+If one of the settings are changed, the server will reload the configuration.
+Except for the absoluteServePath.